Studying abroad gives you the opportunity to consider fresh perspectives on your studies and the wider world.

 Funding varies according to where you choose to study.
 If you study in Europe, you may receive a monthly grant from the British Council under the Erasmus+ scheme.
 For other destinations you may receive a small bursary from the University’s Global Opportunity Centre to help towards costs.

 Delivery of teaching and methods of assessment during the period of study abroad will be according to the usual practices of the partner institution.
 This information will be available on the partner institution’s website and will be discussed with the Erasmus and Exchange coordinator for your programme when making arrangements for the study abroad.

 The language of study will also depend on the institution to be attended as well as your language skills and will inform your study abroad options.

-For four year programmes with year of study abroad, the year abroad will count 10% towards the final degree classification.
+For four-year programmes with a year of study abroad, the year abroad will count 10% towards the final degree classification.

 We have links with over 300 institutions and can provide you with the opportunity to embark on an overseas placement in Europe and across the world.